Channel-wise Knowledge Distillation for Dense Prediction: Experiments

-The student network of a compact model capacity (PSPNet-R18$^{\diamond}$(0.5)) shows inferior distillation performance (67.26\%) compared to the student with large parameters (PSPNet-R18$^{\star}$) (74.87\%).
+The student network of a compact model capacity (PSPNet-R18$^{\diamond}$(0.5)) shows inferior distillation performance (68.57\%) compared to the student with a larger capacity (PSPNet-R18$^{\star}$) (75.90\%).
 This may be attributed to the fact that the capability of small networks is limited compared with the teacher network and can not sufficiently absorb the knowledge of the current task.
-For PSPNet-R18, the student initialized by the weight trained on ImageNet obtains the best distillation performance (improved from 70.04\% to 74.87\%), further demonstrating that the well-initialized parameters help the distillation.
-Thus, the better student lead to better distillation performance, but the improvement is smaller as the gap between the teacher and student network is smaller.
+For PSPNet-R18, the student initialized by the weights trained on ImageNet obtains the best distillation performance (improved from 70.09\% to 75.90\%), further demonstrating that the well-initialized parameters help the distillation.
+Thus, the better student lead to better distillation performance, but the improvement is less significant as the gap between the teacher and student network is smaller.